 This topic describes the notes that you must understand before you use the dedicated proxy feature of ApsaraDB RDS for MySQL.

-- When you change the specifications of the primary RDS instance or read-only RDS instances, you may experience a transient connection.
+- When you change the specifications of the primary RDS instance or a read-only instance, a transient connection may occur.

 - If your application connects to your database system by using a proxy endpoint and the transaction splitting feature is not enabled, all requests that are encapsulated in transactions are routed to the primary RDS instance.